kyphan38/web/assets/docs/technical/os - ongoing/1-processes/3-system-calls-for-process-management.md

 --

-- POSIX (Portable Operating System Interface) API: a standard set of system calls that an OS must implement
+- POSIX (Portable Operating System Interface) API: A standard set of system calls that an OS must implement
   - Programs written to the POSIX API can run on any POSIX-compliant OS
   - Most modern OSes are POSIX-compliant
   - Ensures program portability